 Scheme.
-This resulted in the under-assessment of peasant production and over-assessment of estate production in Malaya.
-Tollowing the Great Depression, an International Rubber Restriction Scheme was instituted in 1934 and renewed in 1938.
+This resulted in the under-assessment of peasant production and over-assessment of estate production in Malaya.37 Following the Great Depression, an International Rubber Restriction Scheme was instituted in 1934 and renewed in 1938.
 Unlike the earlier Scheme, the 1934 arrangement included the Netherlands East Indies.
-In Malaya, government discriminatory policies against the smallholders continued, and various aspects of the 1934 regulation served to under-assess smallholding production.
-Research and the smallholding production.
+In Malaya, government discriminatory policies against the smallholders continued, and various aspects of the 1934 regulation served to under-assess smallholding production.38